iRhonin/easy-v2ray/README.md

 `yourdomain.com >> 1.2.3.4 (Your VPS IP)`

-\*If you using Cloudflare or ArvanCloud or similar services, MAKE SURE THE CLOUD FLAG IS DISABLED!
+\*If you using Cloudflare or ArvanCloud or similar services, **MAKE SURE THE CLOUD FLAG IS DISABLED**!

 ### 2. Clone this repo